-3.9 Analysis of change
+3.10 Analysis of Change

 This involves comparing the values of key inputs and outputs with those of the previous version of the model.
-Many agents have made such comparisons with the SCR and at high level risk categories.
-The analysis should include an investigation of why the values have or have not changed, and reasons as to why the changes are or are not appropriate.
+Many agents have made such comparisons with the SCR and for high level risk categories.
+The analysis should include an investigation of why the values have or have not changed, and reasons as to why the changes are or are not appropriate with reference to any changes in risk profile.
 The benefit of this exercise will depend on how well the previous version of the model was validated.
 It is helpful to see a waterfall chart with itemised changes, supported by descriptions of the changes and impact of the itemised changes by risk category, not just overall capital.